NotPalad1n/Airbnb/README.md

 # Airbnb-Experiences
-you can visualise the website on : airbnb-experiences.pages.dev
+you can see the website on : https://airbnb-experiences.pages.dev